applesaucyy/acutetv/README.md

 shards install
 crystal build --release src/acutetv.cr && ./acutetv
 ```
 in the folder, and bada bing bada boom the shit should run!
+The shaka player is precompiled so i dont think it should cause an issue, but if you get a JS error recompile the shaka player

+## Attribution

+This uses the [Shaka Player](https://github.com/google/shaka-player) for adaptive video streaming.

 ## Development

 I need all the help i can get.
 I suck at this.

+i have some things planned for a *Roadmap*:
+..* Chat
+..* File List
+..* Actual stream support (for VJs)

+But i'm lazy and scatterbrained, and will get to it when i get to it.

 ## Contributing